-Based on the audited financial reports of the Town, the Town received approximately 14.06% of its total General Fund operating revenue (predominantly mortgage tax revenues) from State aid in 2022 and budgeted approximately 10.73% for 2023.
+Based on the audited financial reports of the Town, the Town received approximately 8.70% of its total General Fund operating revenue (predominantly mortgage tax revenues) from State aid in 2023 and budgeted approximately 10.09% for 2024.
 There is no assurance, however, that State appropriations for aid to municipalities will continue, either pursuant to existing formulas or in any form whatsoever.
 The State is not constitutionally obligated to maintain or continue such aid and has the ability to reduce funding to municipalities and school districts in order to balance its own budget.

 If the State should not adopt its budget in a timely manner, municipalities and school districts in the State, including the Town, may be affected by a delay in the payment of State aid.
-Additionally, if the State should experience difficulty in borrowing funds in anticipation of the receipt of State taxes in order to pay State aid to municipalities and school districts in the State, including the Town, in this year or future years, the Town may be affected by a delay in the receipt of State aid until sufficient State taxes have been received by the State to make State aid payments.
+Additionally, if the State should experience difficulty in borrowing funds in anticipation of the receipt of State taxes in order to pay State aid to municipalities and school districts in the State, including the Town, in this year or future years, the Town may be affected by a delay in the receipt of State taxes have been received by the State to make State aid payments.